zksecurity/stwo-book/src/air-development/preprocessed-trace/index.md

     <figcaption><center><span style="font-size: 0.9em">Figure 1: Preprocessed trace as a selector</span></center></figcaption>
 </figure>

-Another use case is to use the preprocessed trace for _expressing constant values used in the constraints_.
+Another use case is to use the preprocessed trace to _express constant values used in constraints_.
 For example, when creating a hash function in an AIR, we often need to use round constants, which the verifier needs to be able to verify or the resulting hash may be invalid.
 We can also "look up" the constant values as an optimization technique, which we will discuss in more detail in the next section.

-In this section, we will explore how to implement a preprocessed trace as a selector, and we will implement the simplest form: a single `isFirst` column, where the value is 1 for the first row and 0 for all other rows.
+In this section, we will explore how to implement a preprocessed trace as a selector, and we will implement the simplest form: a single `IsFirst` column, where the value is 1 for the first row and 0 for all other rows.

 ```admonish
 Boilerplate code is omitted for brevity.
 Please refer to the [full example code](https://github.com/zksecurity/stwo-book/blob/main/stwo-examples/examples/preprocessed_trace.rs) for the full implementation.